 · Have a diameter of 35 mm and 40 mm

 · Withstand a force of 1.3 kN applied in all directions

 What about Designer Grab Bars?

-Manufacturers are finally realizing that some people don’t want their home to look like a hospital!
+Manufacturers are realizing that some people don’t want their home to look like a hospital!
 Designer grab bars, cleverly disguised as ADA-compliant supports, not only look beautiful – but when installed properly, can be rated to withstand 500lbs of force.

 STUDS, TOGGLE BOLTS AND/OR BLOCKING